What are bed bugs?

 How do I get rid of bed bugs?

 'The bug stops here,' that is our motto here at Armed Forces Pest Control.
 We know how problematic pests issues are, especially problems with bed bugs, and want to work with you to quickly solve the problem and help you take your home back from these unwanted guests.
 Whether you are dealing with a small or large problem with bed bugs, we are here to help!

 All our professionals are committed to providing our customers excellent home pest control services and friendly and professional customer service.
 Our customers and their pest control needs are always our top priority.
 If bed bugs have found a way into your California home, reach out to us so we can provide you with the inspection, treatment, and follow-up visits necessary to eliminate bed bugs and stop a reinfestation!
 Call today to learn more about our bed bug control options.

 How can I prevent bed bugs in the future?

-In addition to professional pest control services in Middletown, the following prevention tips will help make your home less attractive to bed bugs.
+In addition to professional pest control services in Santa Rosa, the following prevention tips will help make your home less attractive to bed bugs.